Gerry Ottenheimer

-Gerald Ryan Ottenheimer (June 4, 1934January 18, 1998) was a Canadian politician and Senator.
+Gerald Ryan Ottenheimer (June 4, 1934January 18, 1998) was a British-born Canadian politician and Senator.

+Family and education

-Ottenheimer, was the scion of one of Newfoundland's wealthiest family.
+Ottenheimer was the scion of one of Newfoundland's wealthiest families.
 His grandfather was prosperous fishing magnate James M. Ryan.
-He was born London, England, the son of Frederick and Marguerite (Ryan) Ottenheimer, he was educated at the University of Rome, University of Paris, University of Cambridge, Memorial University of Newfoundland, and Fordham University.
+He was born London, England, the son of Frederick and Marguerite (Ryan) Ottenheimer.
+He was educated at the University of Rome, University of Paris, University of Cambridge, Memorial University of Newfoundland, and Fordham University.

+Provincial politics (1965–1987)

 Ottenheimer ran unsuccessfully as a Progressive Conservative in the 1965 federal election in the Newfoundland and Labrador riding of St. John's West.

 In 1966, he was elected to the Newfoundland and Labrador House of Assembly as one of three Progressive Conservative Party of Newfoundland and Labrador during the Joey Smallwood electoral sweep.
 During his 16 years as an MHA, he was party leader, Leader of the Opposition from 1967 to 1969, served in the cabinets of Premiers Frank Moores and Brian Peckford, and was Speaker of the Newfoundland and Labrador House of Assembly.

+Federal politics (1987–1998)

 In 1987, he was appointed to the Senate by Brian Mulroney representing the senatorial division of Waterford-Trinity, Newfoundland.
 From 1992 to 1998, he was the Speaker pro tempore.
 He died of cancer while in office in 1998.

 He was married to Alma and had four daughters, Geraldine, Suzanne, Bernadette and Ann Marie.
 His half-brother is former MHA John Ottenheimer and he was the father-in-law of former Progressive Conservative Party leader Ed Byrne.